* Post High School Options

 The Service Learning Hours Requirement is currently 60 hours as part of graduation.

-When is the SL Documentation due for Seniors/Class of 2023 to earn the Above and Beyond Service Learning Award (240 or more hours).
+When is the SL Documentation due for Seniors/Class to earn the Above and Beyond Service Learning Award (240 or more hours).
 If students (seniors) already have 240 or more hours turned in, they do not need to do anything else in order to receive the award.
-Forms must be completed and submitted by June 1, 2023.
+Forms must be completed and submitted by TBD.
 Hours beyond the required 60 do not appear on The Source.
 To keep track of SL hours beyond 60, contact Carol Bristol at: email@example.com

 PE Waivers will be granted for only 1 Semester at a time.